harsha1060/Dodge_the_Creeps/README.md

 This is my recreation of the official Godot Engine tutorial game, "Dodge the Creeps," with some personal modifications.
 This repository contains all the source code and project files.

-(Note: You should replace placeholder.png with a real screenshot of your game!)

 🎮 How to Play (for Gamers)
 If you just want to play the game, you can download the latest version from the Releases page.

-Go to the Releases Page.

 Download the .zip file for the latest version.